Find a Program

 - Help them find the confidence, support, and community they need to stay in the field.

-A free program for students designed to ignite interest in tech by teaching them how to code real-world, mission-driven applications.
+A free program for students designed to ignite interest in tech by teaching you how to code real-world, mission-driven applications.

-First and second-year college women wondering if computer science and a career in tech is a good fit.
+First and second-year college women and underrepresented students wondering if computer science and a career in tech is a good fit.
 No prior experience required.

 A paid mini-internship experience in tech and a series of career development workshops.